A Second Chance in Life

 Hi, my name is Luis Corona and I have been living with diabetes for 11 years.
 In my family, there has never been anyone living with diabetes.
 We wouldn’t find anyone even if we did a thorough search.
 I am convinced that I am guilty of causing my own diabetes, I caused this life.

 When I was between 16 and 18, I weighed 122 kg.
 This was an obvious excess of weight and fat in my body and all this damage was directly caused by a neglected life and it was all reflected in my diabetes diagnosis later.

-I was diagnosed with Type 2 diabetes when I was 18 years old.
+I was diagnosed with type 2 diabetes when I was 18 years old.
 I was admitted to a hospital and was about to die because of heart failure since I had lost too many minerals in urine and other complications from having high blood glucose levels.
-My glucose was above 600mg / dl.
+My blood glucose was above 600mg/dl.

 A Second Chance